-^{5.} Approved at the meeting of the drafting group of April 26, 2007, subject to the concerns of the Caucus as set forth in the bracketed language being adequately addressed elsewhere in this article.
+^{3.} Approved at the meeting of the drafting group of April 26, 2007, subject to the concerns of the Caucus as set forth in the bracketed language being adequately addressed elsewhere in this article.

-^{6.} The Drafting Group also considered the alternative phrase "the right to the recovery, preservation, use, control, protection, and access of..."
+^{4.} At the Tenth Meeting of Negotiations the Drafting Group also considered the alternative phrase "the right to the recovery, preservation, use, control, protection, and access of..."

-^{7.} This text is under consultation and its placement is to be determined.
+^{5.} At the Tenth Meeting of Negotiations this text was submitted for consultation and its placement is to be determined.

-^{8.} Proposal of Brazil for Article XV (3): Indigenous peoples have the right to preserve, protect, and access their sacred sites, including their burial grounds; to use and control their sacred objects and relics; and to recover their human remains.
+^{6.} Proposal of Brazil for Article XV (3): Indigenous peoples have the right to preserve, protect, and access their sacred sites, including their burial grounds; to use and control their sacred objects and relics; and to recover their human remains.